If you love fast-paced action, mystery and drama, Nick Chiarkas delivers it all.

 Nick Chiarkas’ extensive legal and law enforcement background allows him to write from a place of powerful personal experience.
 He doesn’t just write about crime and mystery.
 He’s lived it.
 Readers will enjoy writing which stems from his experience as Research Director to the President’s Commission on Organized Crime and assisting domestic and international organizations in developing public defender policy.

-Enter your email below to get EXCLUSIVE updates on upcoming releases.
+Enter your email below to get EXCLUSIVE updates on upcoming releases and a free gift!

 A Distinguished Career